dlab-berkeley/Data_4AC/readme.md

 Now that you have all the required software and materials, you need to run the code:
 1. Open the Anaconda Navigator application.
 You should see the green snake logo appear on your screen.
 Note that this can take a few minutes to load up the first time.

-2. Click the "Launch" button under "Jupyter Lab" and navigate through your file system to the HAAS-Python-Workshop folder you downloaded above.
+2. Click the "Launch" button under "Jupyter Lab" and navigate through your file system to the Data_4AC-Python-Workshop folder you downloaded above.